Illumina/strelka/docs/userGuide/README.md

 #### Somatic callability

-The somatic variant caller can be configured with the option `--writeCallableRegion`, which will extend the somatic SNV quality model calculation to be applied as a test of somatic SNV callability at all positions in the genome.
+The somatic variant caller can be configured with the option `--outputCallableRegions`, which will extend the somatic SNV quality model calculation to be applied as a test of somatic SNV callability at all positions in the genome.

-The outcome of this callibility calculation will be summarized in a BED-formatted callability track found in:`${STRELKA_ANALYSIS_PATH}/results/regions/somatic.callable.region.bed.gz`.
+The outcome of this callibility calculation will be summarized in a BED-formatted callability track found in:`${STRELKA_ANALYSIS_PATH}/results/regions/somatic.callable.regions.bed.gz`.
 This BED track contains regions which are determined to be callable, indicating that there is sufficient evidence to either call a somatic SNV or assert the absence of a somatic SNV with a variant frequency of 10% or greater.
 Both somatic and non-somatic sites are determined to be 'callable' if the somatic or non-somatic quality